arasouli91/fast/packages/web-components/fast-foundation/src/combobox/combobox.spec.md

 - `required` - The `<fast-combobox>` must have a user-provided value when the `required` attribute is set to `true`.
 - `valid` - The `<fast-combobox>` meets all its validation constraints, and is therefore considered to be valid.
 - `invalid` - The `<fast-combobox>` does not meet its validation constraints, and is therefore considered to be invalid.
-- `disabled` - when disabled, the value will not be changeable through user interaction.
+- `disabled` - When disabled, the value will not be changeable through user interaction.

 ### Accessibility